sgebregiorgis/Senait-Gebregiorgis/Resume.md

 - Provide administrative support to all of Neighborcare’s homeless programs
 - Provide administrative support to all of Neighborcare’s homeless programs
 - Establish, organize and maintain files and records
-- Partner with facilities management in purchasing, supervision and scheduling of routine building/ office equipment and repair/ -maintenance
+- Partner with facilities management in purchasing, supervision and scheduling of routine building/ office equipment and repair/maintenance
 - Coordinate and maintain staff schedules
 - Register staff for conferences and continuing education trainings
 - Coordinate travel and lodging for conferences
 - Facilitate volunteers during Youth Clinic
 - Order and organize medical and office supplies
-- Mange budget tracking, invoice submission, invoice requests and credit card reconciliation
+- Manage budget tracking, invoice submission, invoice requests and credit card reconciliation

 **Neighborcare Health** | _Community Health Worker_ | Nov.
 2014-Sep 2015